Large Language Models Explained: Your AI Guide for 2026

 Conversational AI and Chatbots

-The sophisticated dialogue capabilities of LLMs are the backbone of modern AI chatbots, making interactions more natural and helpful than ever before.
+The sophisticated dialogue capabilities of LLMs are the backbone of modern AI chatbots and virtual assistants.
+They enable more natural, context-aware, and helpful interactions than ever before, powering customer support bots, personal assistants, and interactive educational tools.

 How to Effectively Use Large Language Models